 Unauthorized distribution of copyrighted material, including unauthorized peer-to-peer file sharing, may be illegal and subject you to personal civil and criminal liabilities.
 This may include downloading, uploading or sharing of music, videos, games, software or books for which you do not have permission.
 Illegal sharing of copyright materials also violates UH policy E2.210: Use and Management of Information Technology Resources.

-The University of Hawaii encourages the use of legal alternatives to unauthorized downloading.
-EDUCAUSE has compiled an extensive list of such alternatives, many of which are free, at:
+The University of Hawaiʻi encourages the use of legal alternatives to unauthorized downloading.
+EDUCAUSE has compiled an extensive list of such alternatives.

 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.

 Penalties for copyright infringement include civil and criminal penalties.
 In general, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or "statutory" damages affixed at not less than $750 and not more than $30,000 per work infringed.
 For "willful" infringement, a court may award up to $150,000 per work infringed.
 A court can, in its discretion, also assess costs and attorneys' fees.
 For details, see Title 17, United States Code, Chapter 5.

 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.

 It is the policy of the University of Hawaiʻi to investigate complaints of copyright violation filed in compliance with the Digital Millenium Copyright Act.
 The University uses the following procedures